Stromboli

 How To Roll The Stromboli

-- First, I like to brush the top of the roll with a mixture of melted butter, garlic powder, Parmesan cheese, and parsley.
-The butter will help the crust brown and the seasonings add so much flavor!
+Brush the top of the roll with a mixture of melted butter, garlic powder, Parmesan cheese, and parsley.

 I like to let mine rest and cool for a few minutes before slicing it.
 Serve the slices warm with lots of marinara sauce on the side for dipping.